A group of scientists and OPPD employees have been spending a lot of time on the Missouri River.

-The entrainment studies will help OPPD determine what technologies will be needed to protect the fish in the river, some of which includes freshwater drum, gizzard shad and minnows.
+The entrainment studies help OPPD determine what technologies are needed to protect the fish in the river, some of which includes freshwater drum, gizzard shad and minnows.
 There are also carp, catfish, gar, the endangered pallid sturgeon – as well as some game fish, such as walleye and northern pike.

 The information gathered since May will be compared to the historical data and will determine if OPPD needs to continue testing and gathering data next year, said Dan Bigbee, Environmental Scientist at EA Engineering, Science, and Technology and the project manager of the study.
 OPPD is contracting EA, which has offices and labs in Lincoln, to gather the data.